"Drugs do not restore, but destroy... The God of nature directs the human agent to use natural remedies now." - EGW

 Perfumes or Cologne – Using EO's vs. the highly toxic man made perfumes and colognes can provide wonderful emotional and physical support.

 Warm Packs – Applying warm heat over your EO's allows for deeper penetration.
-Heat is great for soar and aching muscles.
+Heat is great for sore and aching muscles.
 Lay a wet/warm cloth or towel over designated location and then cover with a try towel to keep heat in and let sit for 15-30 minutes or until your warm towel has gone cool.
 Note: You will never want to use heat with neurological problems such as Multiple Sclerosis (MS), Lou Gehrig’s Disease (ALS) or Parkinson’s Disease.
 Always use cold packs to reduce pain and inflammation.

 Cold Packs – Using a wet cold towel or ice pack over your EO's is best when treating inflamed or swollen tissue.
 Frozen bags of corn or peas also work great!
 Be sure to keep the cold pack on until the swelling diminishes.

-Although the oils can be added to capsules, I personally love to flavor my water with my favoite oils and cooking with essential oils is a great method too.
+Although the oils can be added to capsules, I personally love to flavor my water with my favorite oils and cooking with essential oils is a great method too.
 I’ve been having a lot of fun lately making different flavored salad dressings out of them.
 However, I do have to warn you that no matter how beautiful an oil may smell or how safe it may be to take internally, they do not all taste good so be sure to do a taste test first.
 Trust me!
 The ones that don't taste good get put in the capsule.

 Toothpick Application – The toothpick application is sometimes the best method when cooking with essential oils.
 When one drop of oil is too much, as many oils are extremely strong, you will want to dip the end of the wooden toothpick into the oil and then apply to your mixture, sauce, etc.

 Vaginal retention – this is excellent for systemic health problems like Candida or vaginitis and is one of the best ways to absorb EO's.
 Ladies, what you’ll do is mix 20-30 drops of essential oil into 1 tablespoon of carrier oil and apply this mixture to a tampon (for internal infection) or a pad (for external issues).
-It is recommended that that the tampon or pad you use be made from organic cotton.
+It is recommended that the tampon or pad you use be made from organic cotton.

 Rectal retention – this is the most powerful way to deliver EO's to the urinary tract and reproductive organs.
 Be sure to use a sterile syringe and place a mixture of 15-20 drops of essential oil along with a tablespoon of carrier oil into a small syringe and inject into the rectum.
 Enemas can also be created and work quite well.